nixos-asia/website/en/haskell-rust-ffi.md

 ...
 ```

 The easiest solution might seem to be `export LIBRARY_PATH=../target/debug`.
 However, this is not reproducible and would mean running an additional command to setup the prerequisite to build the Haskell package.
-Even worse if the rust project is in a different repository.
+Even worse if the Rust project is in a different repository.

 Often, the easiest solution isn't the simplest.
 Let's use Nix to simplify this process.